Mohilpalav/computer-vision/README.md

 ## Part 3
-To use the iterative Lucas-Kanade algorithm to track an object from one frame to another.
+Using the iterative Lucas-Kanade algorithm to track an object from one frame to another.

 ### Command: